quarkusio/quarkus-workshops/quarkus-workshop-super-heroes/super-heroes/ui-super-heroes/README.md

 ## Building and running the application

 Builds are served using a Quarkus server.
-This server serves the compiled Angular application and an `env.js` file.
+This server serves the compiled React application and an `env.js` file.
-This `env.js` file is generated at startup, and adds a `window.NG_CONFIG` property that the Angular application can read from.
+This `env.js` file is generated at startup, and adds a `window.APP_CONFIG` property that the React application can read from.

 ### Configuration